Money in the Bank (2015): Storylines

-The card consisted of seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines were produced on WWE's weekly television shows, Raw and SmackDown.
+The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 After Kevin Owens defeated John Cena at Elimination Chamber, a rematch was scheduled for Money in the Bank.

-At Elimination Chamber, Dolph Ziggler, Neville, Roman Reigns, Randy Orton, Kofi Kingston and Sheamus were revealed at the contestants in the Money in the Bank ladder match, in which the winner wins a contract for a WWE World Heavyweight Championship match at any time within the next year.
-On the June 4th episode of SmackDown, Kane was added to the match.
+At Elimination Chamber, Dolph Ziggler, Neville, Roman Reigns, Randy Orton, Kofi Kingston, and Sheamus were revealed as the contestants in the Money in the Bank ladder match, in which the winner wins a contract for a WWE World Heavyweight Championship match at any time within the next year.
+On the June 4 episode of SmackDown, Kane was added to the match.

 Also at Elimination Chamber, Dean Ambrose defeated WWE World Heavyweight Champion Seth Rollins by disqualification.
 Though Rollins remained champion, Ambrose took the title belt with him.
-On the June 1st episode of Raw, Roman Reigns, speaking on Ambrose's behalf, challenged Rollins to a ladder match for the title at Money in the Bank, which Rollins accepted.
+On the June 1 episode of Raw, Roman Reigns, speaking on Ambrose's behalf, challenged Rollins to a ladder match for the title at Money in the Bank, which Rollins accepted.

-On the June 4th episode of SmackDown, The Prime Time Players defeated The Ascension and The Lucha Dragons in a triple threat tag team match to become the #1 contenders to face The New Day for the WWE Tag Team Championship at the event.
+On the June 4 episode of SmackDown, The Prime Time Players (Darren Young and Titus O'Neil) won a triple threat tag team match to become the #1 contenders to face The New Day (Big E, Xavier Woods, and Kofi Kingston) for the WWE Tag Team Championship at the event.

 At Elimination Chamber, Ryback captured the vacant Intercontinental Championship in an Elimination Chamber match.
 On the June 1 episode of Raw, before Ryback was scheduled to defend the title against The Miz, Big Show attacked Miz and confronted Ryback.
 On June 8, Ryback was scheduled to defend the title against Big Show at the event.

 On the June 1 episode of Raw, Nikki Bella retained the Divas Championship against Paige after Brie Bella switched with Nikki during the match and pinned Paige.
 On June 8, a rematch was scheduled for Money In The Bank.

 At Elimination Chamber, R-Truth eliminated King Barrett during the Elimination Chamber match for the Intercontinental Championship.
 On the June 8 episode of Raw, a match between Truth and Barrett was set for the Money In The Bank preshow.